goosewobbler/zutron/docs/getting-started.md

 dispatch('COUNTER:INCREMENT');
 ```

-The dispatch helper supports some different ways of structuring your store.
-By default it assumes your store actions / handlers are located on the store.
+By default the main process dispatch helper assumes your store handler functions are located on the store object.

-If you keep your store actions / handlers separate from the store then you will need to pass them in as an option:
+If you keep your store handler functions separate from the store then you will need to pass them in as an option:

 ```ts
 import { handlers as counterHandlers } from '../../features/counter/index.js';